 Archeology has provided striking special corroboration of a number of points in the account of Paul's journeys.
-At that time the governmental situation was exceedingly complex.
-The Roman conquest had been made in various stages, extending over a long period of time.
-As a result the conquered areas, though all under the actual control of the emperor, used a great variety of terms as titles of officials and had many differences as to customs and precise details of administration.
+At this time the governmental situation was exceeding-ly complex.
+The Roman conquest had been in various states, extending over a long period of time.
+As a result the conquered areas, though all under the actual control of the emperor, had quite a variation in terminology of officers and precise details of administration.
 Some of these details are well-known to us from historical records, others hardly at all.
-Many passages in the Acts describe Paul's encounter with the political authorities in different cities.
-It is impressive to note the accuracy with which Luke threads his way through the different governmental districts and the correctness with which he gives the titles, and
+Many passages in the Acts describe Paul's encounter with the phitical authorities in different cities.
+It is impressive to note the accuracy with which Luke threads his way through the different governmental districts and the correctness with which he gives the titles, and occasionally the names of the various officials.
+One